 Almost every plant will grow in this ideal climate, so home gardens usually have a great variety of trees, plants and flowers.
 Fruit trees - mango, lemon, tangerine, guayaba, orange, banana, avocado - are very common.
 Grains, fruits and vegetables, sold in the markets, and even from the sidewalks, are always available.

 Fauna formerly found in Chapala included dry climate animals such as deer, coyote, skunk, rabbit, squirrel and reptiles.
 Although most have now disappeared, it is still common to see rabbits and squirrels.
-Snakes are found only in the mountains.
-Dangerous insects such as scorpions and spiders are seldom seen.
+Until recently, images of the puma Yagouaroundi which was thought to be extinct in the area were captured by nocturnal cameras set on the hills.
+Snakes such as the rattlesnake are usually found in the mountains but one can spot non poisonous snakes swimming on the lake shores.
+Dangerous insects such as scorpions and spiders are seldom seen but are common in the area.

 Because of contamination, the fish population of the Lake has been reduced.
 Charales, white fish (very rare), carp and bagre are still caught by fishermen and consumed by villagers.
 Today, most fish sold in restaurants is brought from the ocean or the gulf.
 Charales, a very common treat around Lakeside, is a very small fish, dried and eaten as a snack.